What is our primary use case?

 One of the other key features that I like is ESS (Energy Saver System) for it's cost avoidance.
 What it allows the unit to do is run on utility power.
 The UPS units are smart enough and fast enough that 99 percent of the time, if utility power is clean, the UPSs operate on utility power allowing the batteries to rest.
 Because the batteries are resting more than being drained in double conversion, we have seen battery strings operate 8+ years without issue.
 Normally UPS batteries are replaced every three to four years.
 I can now get six to eight years out of the batteries providing for a large cost avoidance.
 When you're looking at a million-dollar battery replacement, to be able to push that out three years is an enormous saving.
 That's on the VRLAs.
 With Lithium-Ion advances and cost reductions we are looking at a large paradigm shift to this model.

 The reason I stay with Eaton is consistency and reliability, and also the service organization.
 To me, Eaton provides some of the best service.
 I use the manufacture for my big iron.
 I do not use third-party maintenance for Critical Load situations.
 One, Eaton's been very competitive for me.
 There have really been no cost savings utilizing a third-party.
-An advantage of using the manufacture for service is direct access to engineers.
+An advantage of using the manufacturer for service is direct access to engineers.
 If there is an issue, and everyone will have an issue at sometime, the field techs call the Eaton engineers.
-By leveraging the manufacture access to parts is a giving!
+By leveraging the manufacturer access to parts is a given!
 If there is an issue I don't want to wait for people to show up or argue the issue.

 VMMS is a good feature.
 There are multiple charging units inside each UPS.
 For example, on my 9395 I have three to four charging units.
 The units are at full capacity the charging units will rotate on and offer similar to a lead/lag model.
 This saves energy as well stages to meet capacity.